People don't choose the best. They choose what they can understand.

 Most founders I meet don't have a product problem.
 They have a translation problem.
 They do good work and their customers love them.
 But somewhere inside the house, the core market or product position has become unclear.

-People rarely start companies to become marketers or designers.
-(I did, tho).
+People rarely start companies to become marketers.
 Founders build something to solve a problem, and then their own expertise gets in the way of explaining it to new people.

 After enough time inside the work, they stop hearing how their own description sounds to someone new.
 The website says one thing.
 Sales emails say something else.
 Marketing has a third version.
 Different people will give different answers to what you actually do.